ch-stuart/swift/README.md

     >> Rails.cache.clear
     >> exit

-If the assets get updated, the css and js will 404.
+If the assets get updated, the CSS and JS will 404.
 Clearing the cache will fix this issue.

 ### Start for development